Societal Transition and Transformation - Energy and Climate Change (MEE100)

 After the course, students are expected to be able to:

-use the knowledge and skills in the analysis of energy- and environmental problems and to formulate and communicate problems and dilemmas associated with a low carbon energy transition
+Independently use the knowledge and skills in analysis of energy and environmental problems and challenges.

 Required prerequisite knowledge

 Form of assessment

 Assignment: an individually written paper (3000-4000 words) on a given task.
 Submission-date will be announced at the start of the course.
 Students on Master in Energy, Environment and Society shall submit all work in English.
 Students on a Norwegian program may choose to submit in English or a Scandinavian language.

 Group work and presentation, One student assignment

 The course requires active participation, and students will have to pass two compulsory assignments during the semester in order to qualify for the final exam.

 1) Group work and presentation.
 This includes group-work with 3-8 students.